 Students (CPHR of 3.0-3.39) who earn 6 credit hours of 4999 credit and successfully defend their thesis, will graduate with Research Distinction.

-Credit earned as 4999 or 4999H in undergraduate research with thesis may count for 3 hours of technical elective credit for MSE and WE student.
+Credit earned as 4999 or 4999H in undergraduate research with thesis may count for 3 hours of technical elective credit for MSE and WE students.
 Please discuss these options with your academic advisor.

 College of Engineering website on Undergraduate Research Scholarships.